 This system enables the use of Automatic Data Capture (ADC) and Electronic Data Interchange (EDI) in an open environment, globally.
-However, in a number of business sectors, because of the vast number of possible manifestations of certain made-to-order articles, pre-allocation of Global Trade Item Numbers (GTINs) at the lowest level is not feasible.
+However, in several business sectors, because of the vast number of possible manifestations of certain made-to-order articles, pre-allocation of Global Trade Item Numbers (GTINs) at the lowest level is not feasible.

 For organisations that trade in such made-to-order products, GS1 in association with trade representatives has developed the following guidelines.
-They have been designed to improve supply chain efficiency by enabling ADC and, in particular, efficient ordering via EDI.
+They have been designed to improve supply chain efficiency by enabling ADC and efficient ordering via EDI.